 Starting treatment is an important decision.
 Anyone thinking about making use of ARVs should carefully consider the advantages and disadvantages.

-Treatment can change your daily life.
+Treatment may change your life everyday.
 Lack of drug doses makes it easier for the virus to develop drug resistance, which limits future treatment options.
 Fact Sheet 405 you have more information about the importance of taking ARVs correctly.

 Medicines are very strong.
 They have side effects that it can be difficult to live with them for a long period of time and can be very expensive.